eryndorwork/Services/README.md

 ## What it means to buy Eryndor Services?

-All our infrastructure is powered by Docker in High Availability, protected by AppArmor and a third party Firewall.
+All our infrastructure is powered by Docker, protected by AppArmor and a third party Firewall.
+All the Cloud Servers are in High Availability with a 100% Service Uptime SLA.
 When you buy any of our services, you are not just getting a software, you are buying our experience and our support and maintenance.
 For this reason all our services are being offered as SaaS with a little monthly fee.

 ## Disclaimer